 Subject to certain exceptions, no such amendment may materially and adversely affect the rights of any participant in relation to any outstanding award granted under the plan without the consent of the affected participant.

-Exercise process
+Exercise process Transfers and assignments

 Cashless exercises permitted, as well as cash payments.